(A) What are the work registration requirements for work registered individuals?

 (2) Work demands or conditions that render continued employment unreasonable, such as working without being paid on schedule.

-(3) Acceptance of employment by the individual, or enrollment by the individual in any recognized school, training program, or institution of higher education on at least a half time basis, that requires the individual to leave employment; or acceptance by any other assistance group member of employment or enrollment at least half time in any recognized school, training program, or institution of higher education in another county or similar political subdivision which requires the assistance group to move and thereby requires the individual to leave employment.
+(3) Acceptance of employment by the individual, or enrollment by the individual in any recognized school, training program, or institution of higher education on at least a half time basis, that requires the individual to leave employment; or acceptance by any other assistance group member of employment or enrollment at least half time in any recognized school, training program, or institution of higher education in another county or similar political subdivision that requires the assistance group to move and thereby requires the individual to leave employment.

 (5) Employment that becomes unsuitable, as specified in paragraph (E) of this rule, after the acceptance of such employment.